 By Marika Sboros

-Welcome to “statin insanity” – the extraordinary world of blockbuster cholesterol-lowering drugs: Statins have always been clever at their job of lowering cholesterol.
-The only problem is lowering cholesterol isn’t always a smart thing to do.
+Statins have always been good at their job of lowering cholesterol.
+The only problem is that lowering cholesterol is not always a smart thing to do.
 Doctors say that it can even be harmful in some cases.
 That’s because your body needs cholesterol, both “good” and “bad”.
-It makes no sense to talk about cholesterol as good or bad because you’d die without it.
+Therefore, it makes no sense to talk about cholesterol as good or bad because you’d die without it.
 In other words, it’s a con.

 Some scientists say that there’s evidence to show that statins may even cause heart disease.
-They also up your risk of diabetes, a Parkinson’s, kidney failure, liver problems, cataracts and more.
+They may also up your risk of diabetes, Parkinson’s, kidney failure, liver problems, cataracts and more.

-So why do doctors want you to take them?
+So why would so many doctors want you to take statins?

 Drug makers introduced cholesterol-lowering drugs in 1987 for secondary prevention of cardiovascular disease (CVD).
 That is, for patients who have had a heart attack or stroke, or with established CVD.